s1natex/Docker_evo/docs/aws-ecs-startup.md

 # Setup and Testing on AWS ECS-Fargate
-- ### Run initial Bootstrap for Remote State and OIDC
+- ### Run initial Bootstrap for Remote State and OIDC:
 ```
 cd terraform/bootstrap
 terraform init